Skip to content

 • the spiritual/cultural

 Central to the philosophy was the development of biodynamic farming to provide food for the communities, to care for the environment and also provide meaningful work for those living and working there.
-The original values are still reflected within our community through a commitment to

 • Equality, where the contribution of everyone is equally valued